pinguincat/dornhub/README.md

 **Important Note:** Integrating this conversion directly into the React Native app is currently not feasible, as the `react-native-ffmpeg-kit` library has been discontinued.

-**Disclaimer:** This project is intended for educational purposes only, demonstrating the integration of React Native with Apify.
+**Disclaimer:** This project is intended for educational purposes only, demonstrating the integration of React Native with Apify and Gemini AI.
 Downloading copyrighted material may violate terms of service or copyright laws.
 Proceed responsibly.

 ## Learn more